Log In/Sign Up

 The subject is comprised of (2) large 1br/1ba units approximately 745sf; (4) 1br/1ba units approximately 575 sf totaling 3,788 sf with (8) on-site parking spaces, a generous ratio at 2.1/1000 sf . . . on street parking often presents space as over-flow . . . capability of expanding two units . . .pro-forma rents are $1895 each for 4 units, $2095 for the larger 2 units.. . . .coin laundry on site . . . optimize rents with assertive management

-Utility record as-built documents and Cal Trans survey are available
+utility record documents and Cal Trans survey all available

 |---|---|---|